Sometime after dawn...

-The young deputy could only imagine what it must have been like to drive that Benz over the ridge.
-Had to be as thrilling as one of Screaming J. Hazlitt’s theme park rides, only deadlier.
+He could only imagine what it must have been like to drive that Benz over the ridge.
+Had to be at least as exiting as one of Screaming J. Hazlitt’s theme park attractions.

-He predicted another strange week ahead for the Essex County Sheriff’s Office.
+Owen predicted another strange week ahead for the Essex County Sheriff’s Office.
 Except for a boating accident on the lake last summer, and the occasional drug deal gone wrong, he couldn’t remember another suspicious death in this part of the county.

 He decided to retrace the vehicle's path and trek back through the woods.
 Just one of these old growth trees could have stopped the vehicle cold but there wasn't a mark or scrape to be found.
 Underbrush had been beaten down, twigs scattered around, along with a splintered branch or two.
 He followed the narrow path of destruction back to the highway.

-For the second time this morning, he examined the curve of paved road and found no signs of a loss of vehicle control.
-Hazlitt may have tried to avoid a collision with another vehicle or even a person on foot, but whoever had been involved in the freak accident was long gone.
+For the second time this morning, he examined the curve of paved road and found no sign of a loss of vehicle control.
+Hazlitt may have tried to avoid a collision with an animal or another vehicle, but whatever or whoever was long gone.

 The victim’s state of mind, his health, and his blood alcohol content were other factors.
-The fact of the matter was, they wouldn’t know much until they got the pathologist’s report.
+The fact of the matter was, they wouldn’t know much until the pathologist’s report came in.

 He climbed into the Tahoe and answered a call from dispatch.
 “Got something for me?”

 “Still checking on Hazlitt’s body.
-A few calls came in last night around midnight.
-All of them from locals.
-Strange lights were seen over the west end of the lake…” Gracie rattled off names, the incident reports came up on screen.
+A few calls came in last night around midnight, all of them from locals.
+Strange lights were seen over the west end of the lake…” As Gracie rattled off names, the incident reports came up on screen.

+Annoyed that he had to deal with UFO sightings, he turned the SUV around and headed back toward the village.
 Glowing balls of light hovering over Grass Island always turned out to be ball lightning.
-Annoyed that he had to deal with UFO sightings, he turned the SUV around and headed toward the village.

 “Welcome to Paradox Lake,” he grumbled.